Deadline: July 31, 2018

-- Salary: Young Professionals are offered an internationally competitive salary, based on their education and professional experience.
+- Salary: As an entry-level professional in the WBG, Young Professionals are offered an internationally competitive salary, based on their education and professional experience.

 - Health, Life, Accident, and Other Insurance Programs: Young Professionals and their families (including declared domestic partners) may choose from three comprehensive medical/dental benefit plans.
 The WBG also provides basic life and accident insurance to all staff at no cost, and staff can elect optional life and accident insurance plans.
 The WBG provides disability and workers’ compensation coverage to staff at no cost.